ktbaek/Copenhagen-tree-data/docs/howto_update_dataset.md

 ## Updating tree dataset

-1. **Run cleaning script** `make_clean_dataset.R`in R. Make sure `dataset_year` has been updated.
+1. **Run cleaning script** `make_clean_dataset.R` in R. Make sure `dataset_year` has been updated.
 This will also reveal if the new dataset has the same structure as the old.
 2. **Build database-ready table** with `make_db_trees_table.R`.
 Include year or version in the filename, e.g. `trees_2026.csv`.
-3. **Import data** into staging table e.g. `raw_trees_2026`.
+3. **Import data** into a staging table e.g. `raw_trees_2026`.
 4. **Validation step (important)** to catch genuinely new taxa and broken / misspelled taxa.

 If any of the following queries return rows, inspect to distinguish between genuinely new taxa and misspelled taxa.
 If misspelled, go back to the cleaning pipeline and fix.
-Then run this step again.
+Then run this step again to ensure there are only genuinely new taxa, no misspellings etc.

+Make note of the new taxa for updating common_names manually later!

 ``` SQL
 SELECT DISTINCT r.genus